 Hyman has been spelled many different ways, including Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Hyam, Hyams, Hygham, Hyham, Higham, Highams and many more.

-Hyman Settlers in the United States in the 18th Century
+Hyman Settlers in United States in the 18th Century

 - Margaret Hyman, who arrived in New York, NY in 1739

-Hyman Settlers in the United States in the 19th Century
+Hyman Settlers in United States in the 19th Century

 - Henry Hyman, aged 30, arrived in New York in 1812